 25:16 These were the sons of Ishmael and these were their names...

-So you must be saying that this is good, but how come the children of Ishmael (or better known as the children of the East) were to co-operate with the children of Isaac in God's great plan?
+So, you must be saying that this is good, but how come the children of Ishmael (or better known as the children of the East) were to co-operate with the children of Isaac in God's great plan?

 In the line of Isaac, Jacob had a son called Joseph, whom his brothers did not like and planned to kill.
 We read in Genesis 37:24-28 the following: